Rudolf von Scherenberg

 Rudolf II von Scherenberg (c.
-1401 – 1495) was Bishop of Würzburg from 1466 until his death.
+1401 – 1495) was Bishop of Würzburg from 1466 until his death 30 years later.
 His longevity (about 94) and long reign were significant.

 Rudolf von Scherenberg was the son of Erhard von Scherenberg and Anna von Massbach.
 On 30 April 1466, he was appointed as bishop to replace Johann von Grumbach.
 He was confirmed as bishop on 20 June 1466.

 The Scherenberg Gate at the Fortress Marienberg, the entrance to the main courtyard, is named after him.